Catherine Thomasson, MD

 Education: Medical Degree from Wayne State University, Detroit, MI.
 1983.
 Bachelor of Arts in Chemistry 1979.

 Born and raised in Detroit, Michigan, Catherine moved to Oregon for her residency in Internal Medicine at Oregon Health Sciences University.
-She enjoys hiking, table tennis, choir participation and skiing during her 30 years in Oregon raising her son Joshua, who has graduated in Political Science from University of Puget Sound.
-She now lives in Washington, DC and still tries to hike as much as possible and is enjoying living without a car, walking and biking around the city.
+She enjoyed working in Student Health and finding time to hike, play table tennis and ski during her 30 years in Oregon raising her son Joshua, who has graduated in Political Science from University of Puget Sound.
+She now lives in Washington, DC, tries to hike as much as possible and loves exploring the city.
+She feels living sustainably is important, so got solar panels and broke down and bought an electric car after living two years without one.

 To request Dr. Thomasson as a speaker, please email firstname.lastname@example.org or call 202-667-4260.